Audi e-tron Sportback reliability & safety rating

 - 6Boot space, seating & practicalityThe e-tron Sportback is a big car, which means the compromises you have to make inside for that cool sloping roofline are minimal

-- 7Reliability & safety - currently readingThe Audi e-tron has been around for a couple of years now, so the the technology underpinning this Sportback variant should be reliable
+- 7Reliability & safety rating - currently readingThe Audi e-tron has been around for a couple of years now, so the the technology underpinning this Sportback variant should be reliable